MehedisCode/C_Programming/Documents/course_outline.md

-# C Tutorial Playlist
+# C Programming Playlist

-## 1. Introduction to C
+## 1. Introduction to C Programming
-- Intronduction
+- Intronduction To C Programming
 - Installation and Configure IDE With C Compiler

 ## 2. Basic Syntax and Output